 Of course, this will be a great mess, completely impossible to display this massive tangle of graph-structured annotations intelligibly, right?
 Not so!

 A brief digression: I would posit that humans –even the ones with which we vehemently disagree – innately have much more in common with each other in terms of core belief systems than the ways in which they differ.
 I’m not talking about politics, I’m talking about daily reality.
-The sky is blue, dogs are in the Kanine genus, aspirin contains salycilic acid, condensation happens when the air gets colder, etc. Just about all logical argumentation is built from reference, however distantly, of some reasonably well understood, we-agreed-upon facial basis.
-For most people, challenges with comprehension and credibility come when that person fails to see, or understand, or is insufficiently patient to see this chain of references – In many cases, subtle though they may be, this comes down to the context in which they are viewing the information.
+The sky is blue, dogs are in the Kanine genus, aspirin contains salycilic acid, condensation happens when the air gets colder, etc. Just about all logical argumentation is built from reference, however distantly, of some reasonably well-understood, well-agreed-upon basis.
+For most people, challenges with comprehension and credibility come when that person fails to see, or understand, or is insufficiently patient to understand the relevant chains of references back to their core beliefs.
+In many cases, subtle though they may be, this comes down to the context in which they are viewing the information.
 Is it a walled garden?
 For instance a web page containing a one-sided narriative?
-Are these walls inadvert, or deliberate?
+Are these walls inadvertent, or deliberate?
 When I shout at my TV, no one hears me.
 When I comment on that NYT article, maybe someone hears me, but mostly I’m shouting into the void.
-Communication context and mechanics matter very much.
+Communication context and it’s collaborative mechanics, in whatever form, matter very much.

 This way, the system can then programmatically generate a human language rendering of the most connected clusters of that graph.
 This should in theory be biased not toward populist sentiment, but rather toward a convergence of knowledge which is most strongly connected with the baseline norms we all agree upon.

-In time, much more elegant and sophisticated data entry and rendering techniques could be developed, eventually up to and including BCI.
+In time, much more elegant and sophisticated data-entry and rendering techniques could be developed, beginning with very simple interfaces based on present technology, and ultimately culminating –prudently or otherwise– with high-fidelity BCI (Brain-Computer Interface).
 Machine Learning could readily be employed to develop novel insights and learnings from the overall corpus of knowledge, especially cross-disciplinary knowledge!
 Perhaps this is how we could begin to realize the promise of the Memex.

-Suffice to say, while quite complex, this topic is very Important to me, and frankly I think important to the protection of the modern epistemological order, I intend to write much more, and act to the greatest extent of my ability to further such an endeavor, starting with a draft concept I am calling MindMa.ps, and potentially in concert with unba.se.
-For now, here (pictured) are some ideations on such a potential organization which could potentially be fundable – Hopefully bringing vast numbers of people together in what might otherwise be an increasingly angry and confused world, possibly addressing a civilization-scale threat In the process.
+Suffice to say, while quite complex, this topic is very Important to me, and frankly I think important to the protection of the modern epistemological order.
+I intend to write much more, and act to the greatest extent of my ability to further such an endeavor, starting with a draft concept I am calling MindMa.ps, and potentially in concert with unba.se.
+For now, here (pictured) are some ideations on an organization which could potentially be fundable – Hopefully bringing vast numbers of people together in what might otherwise be an increasingly angry and confused world, and maybe, just mybe addressing a civilization-scale threat In the process.